 What does the immune system do?

 The immune system’s #1 job is to attack foreign invaders in the body.
 When the immune system thinks that cells or tissue (such as germs) are not a normal part of the body, it works to cause inflammation.
 Symptoms of inflammation include fever, swelling, pain, and redness.

-After a solid organ transplant, the immune system is suppressed with medicine such as Prograf (immunosuppression) so that the immune system does not notice the transplanted organ as being different from other cells in the body.
+After a solid organ transplant, the immune system is suppressed with medicine such as Prograf or tacrolimus (immunosuppression) so that the immune system does not notice the transplanted organ as being different from other cells in the body.
 When the immune system is weakened, it doesn’t attack the new organ, but it is also less effective in attacking infections in the body.
 Common infections can be worse than usual because the immune system can’t respond as strongly to fight off the infection.

 Let’s talk about sex…

 Sexual contact includes any sexual act with another person involving contact with the vulva, clitoris, vagina, anus, penis and testicles.
 Sexually transmitted infections (STIs) are spread mainly through person to person contact with or without intercourse (penetration).
 Anyone who has sexual contact with another person is at risk of getting a sexually transmitted infection (STI).
 This includes different-sex couples and same-sex couples.
 STIs do not discriminate.
 Anyone who has sexual contact and/or sexual intercourse can get an STI.
 In fact the only way to be 100% protected against sexually transmitted infections and pregnancy is to practice “abstinence” which means to “abstain” or not have sex.

 If you are a SOT recipient and are sexually active or planning to be, you can reduce your risks of STIs by using a barrier method (condoms and/or dental dams) EVERY time you have sex.